PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Recipe - Persistent Window With Text Element Updates

-This simple program keep a window open, taking input values until the user terminates the program using the "X" button.
+This simple program keeps a window open, taking input values until the user terminates the program using the "X" button.

-This Recipe has a number of concepts.
+This Recipe has several concepts.
 * Element name aliases - `Txt` and `In` are used in the layout
 * Bind return key so that rather than clicking "Calculate" button, the user presses return key
 * No exit/close button.
 The window is closed using the "X"
 * Dark Green 7 theme - there are some nice themes, try some out for yourself
-* try/except for cathing errors with the floating point
+* try/except for catching errors with the floating point
     * These should be used sparingly
     * Don't place a try/except around your whole event loop to try and fix your coding errors
 * Displaying results using a Text element - Note: be sure and set the size to a large enough value